koding/kdlearn/guides/getting-started-drupal8-beta.md

     sudo apt-get install php5-curl

-Restart the web server to enable all the new goodnes
+Restart the web server to enable all the new goodness!

     sudo service apache2 restart